 Call for Abstracts

-Roger Grace, President of Roger Grace Associates, the world’s leading marketing consultancy specializing in Sensors and MEMS, has announced the call for abstracts for the full-day June 20, 2023, Pre-Conference Workshop during Sensors Converge (formerly Sensors Expo) Conference, to take place at the Santa Clara California Convention Center.
+Call for Abstracts Roger Grace, President of Roger Grace Associates, the world’s leading marketing consultancy specializing in Sensors and MEMS, has announced the call for abstracts for the half-day June 24, 2025, Pre-Conference Workshop during the Sensors Converge Conference, to take place at the Santa Clara California Convention Center, from June 24-26, 2025.

-Interested presenters are requested to submit abstracts of between 150-175 words as attached documents no later than March 15, 2023.
+Interested presenters are requested to submit abstracts of between 150-175 words as attached PDFs no later than March 28, 2025.
 Send to Roger Grace, workshop organizer and chairman, at [email protected].
+Please include title, author(s), and affiliation(s).

 Abstract topics of interest for consideration of presentation at the Pre-Conference Workshop include:

-Ms. Charlene Soucy, Senior Director, Sensors and Electronics, said, “We decided early on in the creation of the pre-conference Workshop to address these exciting new sensor technologies because of their current and future importance in the sensors space in enabling a broad and varying spectrum new and exciting application.
+Mr. David Drain, Show Director, said, “We decided early on in the creation of the pre-conference Workshop to address these exciting new sensor technologies because of their current and future importance in the sensors space in enabling a broad and varying spectrum new and exciting application.
 We are looking forward to very successful technical sessions, Expo Hall, and especially Roger’s star-studded array of speakers in our pre-conference Workshop program.”

 About Printed/Flexible/Stretchable and Functional Fabric Sensors